aneeqgulzar/react-vite-appointments/README.md

 3. **Appointment Page**: Users are then redirected to the appointment page, where they can view their scheduled appointments in a calendar format.

-4. **Token Expiry**: To enhance security, the access token is valid for a limited time, typically 30sec.
+4. **Token Expiry**: To enhance security, the access token is valid for a limited time.
 However, the application uses a refresh token mechanism to automatically generate a new access token, ensuring uninterrupted access as long as the user is active.

 ## Features